matthiasn/clojure-system-book/manuscript/Client-UI-Reagent-2.md

 ![](images/intents.png)

 The ````missing-tweet```` component is rendered for a short while if a tweet is not found locally.
-It not only shows a text that the tweet is loading, it also ````put!````s a message on the channel requesting the tweet from the server.
-Then, once the server delivers the tweet back, the actual tweet is rendered immediately instead of this placeholder.
+Not only does it show a text that the tweet is loading, it also ````put!````s a message on the channel requesting the tweet from the server.
+Then, once the server delivers the tweet back, the actual tweet instead of this placeholder is rendered immediately.
 This component is not really used at the moment but it should become useful soon.

-The ````tweet-text```` component is responsible for rendering the tweet text plus the followers, retweet and favorite count plus the count how often the tweet has been retweeted within the tweets currently loaded in the application.
+The ````tweet-text```` component is responsible for rendering the tweet text plus the followers, the retweet and favorite count as well as the count of how often the tweet has been retweeted within the tweets currently loaded in the application.

 ~~~
 (defn tweet-text [tweet user]